PavelJunior/PC-Parts/README.md

 # PC & Parts
-The app build with Laravel v9.17.0 for the backend and bootstrap v5.2.0 for the front and
+The app build with Laravel v9.17.0 for the backend and bootstrap v5.2.0 for the front end

 # How to run locally